-Long appreciated in China, white teas are just now gaining in popularity throughout the rest of the world.
+Long appreciated in China, white teas are gaining popularity throughout the rest of the world.
 They are also rumored to release less caffeine than the other tea types.

 Black teas have the highest amount of caffeine per 8 oz. serving and are rich in flavor.
-Their colors range from a red-brown to a dark, almost black, brown, with many types such as Chai tea, or Breakfast tea.
-Black tea, tea how to guide
+Their colors range from a red-brown to a dark, almost black, brown, with many types such as Chai tea or Breakfast tea.

 Chamomile tea is made using chamomile flowers and is an herbal tea.
 It is naturally free of caffeine, with the flowers producing a refreshing, clean, and bright flavor.

 Camomile tea is often recommended for its calming effects and is usually enjoyed at the end of a long day.
-It tastes just as good iced, losing none of the delicate aroma or lightly sweet flavor.
+It tastes just as good iced, losing none of the delicate aromas of lightly sweet flavor.

 The health benefits of green tea have been known for centuries.
 Both types of green teas, Chinese and Japanese, share similar health benefits and properties.
 Green teas are rich in antioxidants are effective in lowering bad cholesterol levels.